-Identity management software maker Okta (OKTA) reported Q2 FY2022 results topping analyst expectations, with revenue up 57.3% year on year to $315.5 million.
-Okta made a GAAP loss of $276.6 million, down on its loss of $60.1 million, in the same quarter last year.
+Identity management software maker Okta (OKTA) announced better-than-expected results in Q3 FY2024, with revenue up 21.4% year on year to $584 million.
+The company expects next quarter's revenue to be around $586 million, in line with analysts' estimates.
+It made a non-GAAP profit of $0.44 per share, improving from its loss of $0 per share in the same quarter last year.

-Founded during the aftermath of the financial crisis in 2009, Okta is a cloud-based software as a service platform that helps companies manage identity for their employees and customers.
+Founded during the aftermath of the financial crisis in 2009, Okta (NASDAQ:OKTA) is a cloud-based software-as-a-service platform that helps companies manage identity for their employees and customers.

 The founders Todd McKinnon and Frederic Kerrest were working at Salesforce at that time and saw how cloud was changing the world of enterprise software but also how companies struggled to keep track of all the logins for the new services they just subscribed to.

 Instead of having to manage separate login details for each of the many software tools that an employee uses, Okta provides them with a single account (Single Sign-On) which employees then use to login into any service.
 That makes it a lot easier for companies to then, through a centralized system, manage who has access to what, set up automated rules to make sure that when employees leave access is withdrawn, and enforce policies around passwords and account security.
 Okta also provides companies with software that, in similar fashion, handles authentication and account details storage of their customers.

 As software penetrates corporate life, employees are using more apps every day, on more devices, in more locations.
 This drives the need for identity and access management software that help companies efficiently manage who has access to what, and ensure that access privileges are secure from cyber criminals.

 Okta has built a robust integration network with most of the popular software apps.
 This makes is a competitive player in a market which includes Microsoft (NASDAQ:MSFT), Oracle (NYSE:ORCL), and Ping Identity.